-Over the years, we’ve heard stories of all kinds of businesses being attacked in terms of digital systems.
-Malware, phishing, and ransomware are factors in the IT world, unfortunately.
+Over the years, we’ve heard stories of all kinds of businesses being attacked in their digital systems.
+Malware, phishing, and ransomware are unfortunate facts of life in the IT world.
+But Ransomware Attacks on Missouri Hospitals — and hospitals across the country — have pushed the issue into a different category entirely.

-In much more recent times, however, we’ve had to deal with cybercriminals taking over the data from hospitals and healthcare centers and demanding money in return.
-This morally reprehensible act should seemingly not even exist as we’d all assume that it just shouldn’t happen.
+In much more recent times, we’ve had to deal with cybercriminals taking over the data from hospitals and healthcare centers and demanding money in return.
+This morally reprehensible act seemingly shouldn’t even exist; most people would assume it just couldn’t happen.
 It does, though, and it’s becoming increasingly regular.

-Hospitals all over the country—and all over the world—are having to deal with this more frequently than ever.
+Hospitals all over the country — and all over the world — are having to deal with this more frequently than ever.
 It could be a petty criminal looking to take a few hundred dollars, or it could be a mastermind hoping to steal upwards of ten million.
-While they’re both just as awful, you can’t ignore the significance and the horror of the latter.
+Both are awful, and you can’t ignore the significance and the horror of the latter.

 What Is Ransomware Exactly?

 Ransomware is a type of malware that encrypts a victim’s files.
-The ransom is demanded after victims are shown a list of instructions.
-Once the ransom has been paid, reportedly they’ll receive a decryption key that unlocks everything and gives it all back to them.
+A ransom is demanded after victims are shown a list of instructions.
+Once the ransom has been paid, hackers reportedly release a decryption key that unlocks everything and gives it all back.

 How Does It Work?

 Hackers can get into a system through multiple channels.
-One of the most popular ways is through email.
-Files are sent under the guise of a contact or firm that looks legitimate, and once the file is downloaded and opened, they take over the system pretty much entirely.
-Other traps are set, such as masquerading as law enforcement in order to stop attempts from being reported to the actual police.
+One of the most popular is email.
+Files are sent under the guise of a contact or firm that looks legitimate, and once the file is downloaded and opened, the attacker takes over the system almost entirely.
+Other traps follow — including malware that masquerades as law enforcement to discourage the victim from actually reporting the incident.

-Once the malware has taken over, there’s likely a type of encryption that takes over all of the victim’s files.
-The files can then only be decrypted using the key held by the hacker.
+Once the malware has taken over, a type of encryption locks down the victim’s files.
+Those files can then only be decrypted using the key held by the hacker — the single piece of leverage the attacker needs.

 Why Is the Healthcare Industry Targeted?

-Hospitals and healthcare centers are targeted especially by hackers at this juncture because it’s common knowledge that they’re currently weak defensively in terms of cyber-attacks.
-The vulnerability only makes criminals’ choices a lot narrower.
-If they feel as though they can get an easy job done due to the lack of security, then they’ll exploit the weaknesses currently situated there.
-If they choose to launch ransomware at a hospital such as those in Missouri, there will be no choice but to pay the ransom at this stage.
+Hospitals and healthcare centers are targeted especially hard by hackers right now because it’s common knowledge they’re currently weak defensively.
+That vulnerability makes criminals’ choices much narrower.
+If attackers feel they can get an easy payday due to a lack of security, they’ll exploit the weaknesses they find.
+When Ransomware Attacks on Missouri Hospitals succeed, the victim often has no choice but to pay — because any hour spent without patient data is an hour patients aren’t getting care.

 What Measures Need to Take Place?

-There is sensitive information that hospitals need access to which inhibits their ability to service their patients when vital health information is held ransom.
-Protecting patient information is such an important part of a hospital’s, and healthcare center’s fundamentals.
+Ransomware Attacks on Missouri Hospitals are a warning — not just to healthcare providers, but to every organization that handles sensitive data.
+There is highly sensitive information that hospitals need access to, which inhibits their ability to serve patients when vital health information is held for ransom.
+Protecting patient information is one of the most fundamental responsibilities a healthcare organization has, and cybersecurity is increasingly inseparable from that responsibility.

 16 Ways to Protect Your St. Louis Business From Cyberattacks